zeh3/wikipedia-game/README.md

 ./main pagerank [file] [top]
 ./main bfs [file] [start]
 ```
-The command `./main` will default to running all 3 algorithms with the provided defaults to display the full program's functionalities and takes no arguments.
+The command `./main` will default to running all 3 algorithms with the randomized arguments to display the full program's functionalities and takes no arguments.

 The command `./main dijkstras [file] [source] [dest]` will run the shortest-path algorithm (Dijkstra's algorithm) only given the required arguments in order of `[file]` which is the .tsv dataset, `[source]` which is a string of the starting article (i.e. "United States" is a valid source for the default .tsv since it is an article name), and finally `[dest]` which is a string of the ending article (similar to the starting article in requirements).
 This will return the article path from the `[source]` article to the `[dest]` article;